shuishen112/Privacy_Lost/README.md

 There are several steps to analyze the historical web tracking.

-- pipeline sample: we create the samples.
+- Sample: we create the samples.
 (Usually, samples are specific websites)

 - Scanning: we need to get access to the historical snapshot using wayback machine.